jackjona/ytdl/README.md

 OR
 - Search for your desired Youtube video using the search box OR
-- Replace `youtube.com` with `ytdl.cf` in your browser to direct download the video
+- Replace `youtube.com` with `backend.ytdl.cf` in your browser to direct download the video

 ## Responsive